chrisnoonan98675/site/xl-release/how-to/create-custom-tiles.markdown

     ...
 {% endhighlight %}

-Since we made schanges to the `synthetic.xml` file, we need to restart the server.
+Since we made changes to the `synthetic.xml` file, we need to restart the server.
 After restarting, you can click on the tile to go the details view.
 You can create the HTML template for this view in `XL_RELEASE_SERVER_HOME/ext/web/acme/LatestCommitsTile/latest-commits-tile-details-view.html`:

 {% highlight html %}
 <!DOCTYPE html>